soyapo/Sixth-Assignment-Advanced-Multithreading/README.md

 ## Introduction
-Welcome to your Sixth Advanced Programming (AP) Assignment.
+Welcome to the Sixth Advanced Programming (AP) Assignment.
 This project is divided into two main sections:

 1. **Theoretical Questions**: This section is designed to deepen your understanding of advanced multithreading concepts in Java.
 You'll have to analyze one code block and answer questions about it.